Proton Therapy for Prostate Cancer

 Pencil-Beam Scanning

 Our radiation oncologists use pencil-beam scanning (PBS) to treat patients with proton therapy.
 PBS “paints” your prostate with a lot of very thin, very exact beams of protons.
 The beams are accurate down to millimeters.
-PBS sends very fast pulses of protons to each planned spot within the tumor until the entire cancer is treated.
+PBS sends very fast pulses of protons to each planned spot within the prostate until the entire cancer is treated.
 This method can lower the amount of radiation to healthy tissue even more.
-That may mean your physician can send a higher, more effective dose to your tumor.

 Proton Therapy Facts

-• Proton therapy may help preserve your testosterone level and lower your risk of secondary tumors in the future.
+• Proton therapy may lower your risk of secondary tumors in the future.

 • Treatments are safe, noninvasive (no cuts to the skin are needed) and painless for most patients, helping you recover faster and keep living your life.